 - Face the audience, do not talk to your screen or note cards.
 Speak slowly and project your voice. - If needed, use laser pointers to emphasis specific points on the slides. - Make sure that you stick to the time limit.
 As a rule of thumb each slide takes about 1.5 minutes. - Leave enough time for discussion (typically 5 minutes per presentation).
 Repeat questions that are coming from the audience so that everybody can listen to them. - Present from memory, do not read text from cards.

-6.4.2 Feedback form template
+4.4.2 Seminar feedback form template